WildernessLabs/docfx/guides/Getting_Started/CreateAnApp/index.md

 You can any edition including Enterprise, Professional, or the free Community edition.

 ### Windows
 Install Visual Studio 2017.
-Visual Studio 2019 *should* work but won't be officially supported until it's final.
+Visual Studio 2019 beta *should* work but isn't officially supported yet.

 You'll need to ensure the **.NET Framework 4.7.1 development tools** are installed.
 To verify, run the Visual Studio Installer and click **Modify**.
 Under **Installation details**, expand **.NET desktop development** and ensure that **.NET Framework 4.7.1 development tools** is checked.